 With this representation, the objective becomes clearer for the management.
 We need to reduce the side of current assets and increase the side of current liabilities to improve the overall DWC.

 We can see that a lot of money is stuck in cash and marketable securities (1.02 contributed to DWC with an amount of $105,000).
 The finance manager can always prioritize this area and analyze if the amount of cash and marketable securities can reduce without negatively impacting the smooth working capital cycle.

 Look at the following images (excerpts from the book Financial Management, Theory and Practice, 13e, by Brigham and Ehrhardt.)
 It states about DWC of US companies.
 We can see that the DWC of companies varies from 51 days to -154 days.

-These wide variations in DWC, you may dedicate to the different operating environment of different industries.
+With these wide variations in DWC, you may dedicate yourself to the different operating environments of different industries.
 But there are huge variations within industries also.
 Just see below:

-This is why we say that this metric is very important and the management of a company should work on improving the same.
-There are techniques like Just in Time, EOQ, etc which can be followed and implemented and you can notice an improvement in DWC.
+This is why we say that this metric is very important, and the company’s management should work on improving the same.
+There are techniques like Just in Time, EOQ, etc., which can be followed and implemented, and you can notice an improvement in DWC.

 Analysis with Days of Working Capital

 Investors use this ratio of days of working capital to analyze or make a comparison between different companies in the same sector.
 It should be noted that the DWC, as seen in the example, would differ with industries.
 DWC will make sense only if analyzed and compared with players within the same industry.
 It is a part of fundamental analysis also.